Bernardozomer/ivone-bot/README.md

 Before selfhosting, please ensure that you're following the license.
 The Ivone bot profile picture isn't included in this source code and should not be used without permission.
 To avoid confusion, please don't name your instance "Ivone" or something too similar.

 Then, to start the bot, simply run /src/main.py.

+If you want to contribute to the project, please do!

 ## License